 - Gloves, drop cloth, tarp, or newspapers to minimize mess

-- Fresh indoor potting mix (we recommend Malibu Baby Bu’s Potting Soil, G&B Potting Soil, or appropriate soil for your plant); it’s helpful to pre-moisten soil before adding it to the container
+- Fresh indoor potting mix; we recommend Malibu Baby Bu’s Potting Soil, G&B Potting Soil, FoxFarm Ocean Forest Potting Soil, or appropriate soil for your plant; it’s helpful to pre-moisten soil before adding it to the container

-- A slow-release fertilizer (we recommend G&B Organic All-Purpose, Joyful Dirt, or Osmocote)
+- Slow-release fertilizer (we recommend G&B Organic All-Purpose, Joyful Dirt, or Osmocote)

 - Small trowel or shovel for scooping soil

-- Scissors or floral snips for light trimming of roots or leaves
+- Scissors or floral snips for light trimming of roots/leaves, and chopstick or other tool to gently untangle roots

 - New container for plant*